Code-Institute-Submissions/i-love-this-game/README.md

 o use my first name or may last name or may email address so that I can register

-o style the text of my posts so that I can make them more appealing to read

 o look at the snippet of any post so that I know what it's about without having to click on it to read it

-o use the edit profile page so that I can create my profile
+o use the edit settings page so that I can update my settings

-o use the checkboxes on the profile page so that I can easily create my profile
+o use the options on the settings page so that I can easily update my settings

 o access a password page on the blog so that I can change my password without having to use the admin page